Glenn Tipton: Amplification

 Tipton has almost exclusively used Marshall Amplifiers for live performances.
 Tipton used 50 and 100 watt Marshall heads without a master volume until 1981, when the JCM 800 head was developed.
 The JCM 800 was used by Tipton and fellow Judas Priest guitarist K.K.
 Downing for many years.
 During the Jugulator and Demolition era, Tipton was endorsed by Crate amplifiers, using their Blue Voodoo heads in the studio, home, and when touring.
-He would drop this endorsement during the 2004 reunion tour for live performances switching to a large rack unit with multiple preamps and effects processors with a Marshall 9100 power amp.
+He dropped this endorsement during the 2004 reunion tour for live performances switching to a large rack unit with multiple preamps and effects processors with a Marshall 9100 power amp.

 In 2008, Tipton began using ENGL amps.
 Of the brand, he comments, "ENGL is the first ampline that I have ever used that not only has balls, but attitude, right out of the box".
 When he first used Engl amps, he played through the ENGL Midi Tube Preamp E 580 and the ENGL Tube Poweramp E 850/50.
 For the Epitaph tour, he switched to using ENGL Invaders that are modified to use 6L6 power tubes.

 Glenn uses for his home studio in England (and primary practice amp) the generation 1: Crate Blue Voodoo BV 120H all tube, all American head with the blue tolex (not the black or red tolex of later generations).
 This amp is seen in several of his demonstration videos and guitar collection tour videos online and caused a run on this amp by fans forcing the prices to rise rapidly in the used market for shrinking supply of the amp (due to its age and limited production run) ...this phenomenon is not unlike the fan run situation on the small marshall amps (5005) used by Billy Gibbons of ZZ Top.